-That primarily depends on your familiarity and experience with working in command line/shell, using version control systems, managing software environments, having experience providing constructive feedback about defects you found in software you use, etc. All those topics seem independent but are also very much related, so it is likely that you might have some familiarity with all of them, or that you know just one of them well.
+That primarily depends on your experience and familiarity with working in command line/shell, using version control systems, managing software environments, and providing constructive feedback about defects you find in software you use.
+All those topics seem independent but are also very much related, so it is likely that you might have some familiarity with all of them, or that you know just one of them well.
 If you have no experience with any topic, this may take you a long time: for instance, 5 to 7 full days.
 If you are experienced, some of the information may be redundant and it may take you only a few hours to go through this material in detail.
 In each lesson, we provide an estimate for the time it would take to learn the lesson, assuming you have a basic understanding of the topic.

 An efficient approach to learning the materials is to first skim through all the materials, noting the key concepts and applying them right away.
-Then, after gaining experience and stumbling upon some problems, it will be useful to review the relevant topic in greater detail while concentrating on the relevant aspects.
+Then, after gaining experience and stumbling on some problems, it will be useful to review the relevant topic in greater detail while concentrating on the most pertinent aspects.